PerretWilliam/Diary/README.md

 When you start the program, you will arrive at this menu:

 Welcome, what would you like to do?
-[1] Create a new agenda
+[1] Create a new diary
-[2] Load an agenda
+[2] Load an diary
-[3] Delete an agenda
+[3] Delete an diary
 [q] Quit

-> When creating the title of your agenda, you are not allowed to use '/'.
+> When creating the title of your diary, you are not allowed to use '/'.

 ### The Main Menu
-Here is the menu you will be in after creating or loading the agenda.
+Here is the menu you will be in after creating or loading the diary.

-Welcome to the agenda.
+Welcome to the diary.
-[1] Edit the agenda
+[1] Edit the diary
-[2] View the agenda
+[2] View the diary
 [3] Add an event
 [4] Delete an event
 [5] Export to HTML format
-[6] Save the agenda
+[6] Save the diary
 [q] Quit

-When you edit the agenda, it will only be saved if you do so.
+When you edit the diary, it will only be saved if you do so.

-> If you quit the application after making changes, you will be asked whether or not you want to save the agenda, press '1' to save.
+> If you quit the application after making changes, you will be asked whether or not you want to save the diary, press '1' to save.

 ### Dates